0049 941 / 56 76 460

 Noto Antica

-About 10 km from today’s Noto, on top of Mount Alveria, lies ancient Noto, Noto Antica.
-You find remains from Greek, early Christian, Hebrew, Byzantine, Arab and Norman times up to the year 1693, when a horrible earthquake forced the inhabitants to leave and settle down elsewhere.
+About 10 km from present-day Noto, on top of Mount Alveria, lies ancient Noto.
+At Noto Antica, you find remains from Greek, early Christian, Hebrew, Byzantine, Arab and Norman times up to the year 1693, when a horrible earthquake forced the inhabitants to leave and settle down elsewhere.
 The earthquake was so devastating that some scientists tended to call the place "Medieval Pompeii".

 This mix of ruins takes those visiting Noto Antica back to times long gone.
 Accompanied by flocks of sheep, you walk through the former settlement, passing the remains of various epochs, e.g. the ruins of former Castello Reale (royal palace), Torre Maestra dating from 1431 and the impressive 11th-16th century curtain wall.